Covering a set of line segments with a few squares: Problem 3 for k=1 : A Longest 1-Coverable Subtrajectory

-\begin{proof} We can compute the reach $r(v_i)$ for each vertex in $O(n \log n)$ time using a sliding window based approach.
-For $v_1$ we just naively test the subtrajectories $\mathcal{T}[v_1,v_j]$, starting with $j=1$ until we find a $\mathcal{T}[v_1,v_{j+1}]$ that we can no longer cover.
+\begin{proof} We can prove this result using a sliding window approach.
+For $v_1$ we just naively test the subtrajectories $\T[v_1,v_j]$, starting with $j=1$ until we find a $\T[v_1,v_{j+1}]$ that we can no longer cover.
 Hence $r(v_1)=v_j$.
 To compute the reach of $v_{i+1}$, we now simply continue this procedure starting with $v_j=r(v_i)$.
 In total this requires $O(n)$ calls to Tool~\ref{tool:bb}, which take $O(\log n)$ time each.
-It follows that we can find a longest 1-coverable subtrajectory in $O(n\log n)$ time. \end{proof}
+This proves the result. \end{proof}